Clinical scientists working in histocompatibility and immunogenetics carry out vital tests to ensure that donors and patients are suitably matched

 What to expect

 - Jobs are available throughout the UK, mainly in large or medium-sized hospitals.
-However, there are only a small number of jobs available and you may need to relocate to increase your chances of career progression.
+However, there is only a relatively small number of jobs available and you may need to relocate to increase your chances of career progression.

 - During training, there are opportunities to experience working in a variety of different hospital laboratories.
 You may have to travel to fulfil the training requirements and could spend time away from home.